incubyte/incubyte.github.io/content/blog/pair-programming.md

 +++

 Have you ever come across a bug that had complex logic, and was incredibly hard to fix?
 You are trying to chase this bug for more than several hours, but all you have is frustration and a bit of self-doubt.
-Now imagine you find another developer to work with you, possibly the original author!
+Now imagine you find another developer to work with you, possibly the original authors!
 You request her to pair with you and, swoosh, the bug gets fixed!

 Two brains are (obviously) better than one and getting ideas from one another increases your chances of producing more effective solutions.
 You would believe this while working on complex or highly escalated issues then why not when creating and innovating new software?